 But, not all derivatives are created equal and they all can provide different benefits to the skin.
 Two of the most popular derivatives that you will find are magnesium ascorbyl phosphate and tetrahexyldecyl ascorbate.

 This ingredient is known for its brightening and hydrating capabilities.
 For this reason, it is commonly found in moisturizers.
 It's a great choice to pair with our Taut Hydrate Vegan Supplement to give you a hydrated and vibrant glow by plumping your skin from within.

 Shop Taut Hydrate by RenewSkin Inc.:

 Try saying that three times fast!
 This oil-soluble ingredient works to brighten the skin and lighten hyperpigmentation.
 Since it’s an oil-soluble fatty acid, it's able to penetrate deep into the dermis to promote collagen production.
 Overall, it’s a good choice for people who have dry skin, melasma or need a solution for pesky dark spots.

 The question of when to apply vitamin C is a hot beauty podcast topic.
 Everyone seems to have their own opinion on how to get the best results.

 We think that the best way to start incorporating a new vitamin C product into your daily routine is by narrowing down which aspect of your skin you would like to improve.
 For example, do you want to prevent fine lines and wrinkles?
 Or would you rather fade dark spots?

-You might not think that the time at which you use vitamin C would matter much, but it's actually important to figure out in advance if you want to see specific improvements in your skin.
-Depending on when it’s applied, you'll be able to access different benefits from this revitalizing antioxidant.
+You might not think that the time at which you use vitamin C would matter much, but it's actually important to figure out in advance if you want to target specific skin imperfections.
+That's because factors like sun exposure can impact the benefits of this revitalizing antioxidant.

 Morning or Night?